Table of contents

 These drink fountains each dispense hundreds of different drinks a day, simultaneously generating significant data about consumer preferences.

 Today the scope of AI has evolved from simply automating.
-AI in food service industry is being used to understand what flavor combinations different demographics use.
+AI and food industry are coming together to understand what flavor combinations different demographics use.

 For instance, Kellogg Company launched Bear Naked Custom, allowing people to make their customized granola from over 50 ingredients.